 The Finishing Comment –

-Follow the Big 4 above, Minimize the Ultra Gut Impact, and raise your chances of finishing and posting your new personal-best times.
+Follow the Big 3 above and minimize the Ultra Gut risks, and raise your chances of finishing and posting your new personal-best times.